 Rationale (What is going on for our learners?
 How do we know?
-Why does it matter?)
+Why does it matter?).
+Please ensure priority learners are included as a focus.

 Continuous tracking and assessment have allowed us to identify areas of improvement and success.
 This growth demonstrates the effectiveness of our focused literacy initiatives and the hard work of our students and educators.
 This year, we introduced several new initiatives to further enhance our literacy program: